Who can remember faces when they're buried in pillows the entire time?

 Mr. Fanservice: Pick a character, any character.
 One could imagine this comic is written by women for a female audience or something.

-Happiness in Slavery: It's all rather ambiguous, but at least Mercutio seems happy doing his thing.
+Happiness in Slavery: Although the exact terms are unclear, the courtesans are slaves with their titles being held by Xanthe, which can be bought or sold at any time.
+They are branded on the feet, are not allowed to leave the Teahouse without permission, and don't really have the right to refuse a client.
+Despite that, at least Mercutio seems happy doing his thing.
 Claret doesn't seem to mind either, but she's not having many clients and those she's shown having are handsome young studs who compliment her.
-For Axis, Word Of God confirms whoring as his dream job.
+For Axis, Word of God confirms whoring as his dream job.
 Linneus on the other hand seems to be unhappy, although that may be due to his Unrequited Love for Atros (or Atros treating him like an object via domestic abuse).
 Lilith takes pride in being a top earner, but whether she actually enjoys or dislikes her job is anyones guess.

 Have I Mentioned I Am Heterosexual Today?: Axis keeps loudly mentioning he's straight and is drooling on the girls.
 He's totally not happy with Rhys' patronage.
 Especially because he's the bottom part of the equation.